 Q: What kind of therapeutic supports and treatment services will my student receive:

-A: Upon admission, each student is assigned to a Masters level School Counselor and/or Social Worker to address the issues identified as leading to his placement.
-Individual and group sessions are assigned based on IEP need, as indicated, and focus on strength based and solution focused skills to achieve his goals.
+A: Upon admission, each student is assigned to a Master level School Counselor and/or Social Worker to address the issues identified as leading to his placement.
+Individual and group sessions are based on assessments indicating individualized social-emotional and behavioral health needs of the student.
 Throughout placement, students work on developing various pro-social and emotional regulation skills which are needed to appropriately engage in the learning process and to more successfully function in his school & community environments; Such services include anger management, navigating social and interpersonal relationships, improving communication, decision making skills, effective problem solving, taking responsibility for personal actions, participating in behavioral health services, and regaining momentum in his academic growth.

 Q: What services does LaSalle provide to the family of a student?